GFMD support for media development community throughout COVID-19 crisis

 Throughout the first town hall, members expressed concern about the impact of the crisis on the mental health of journalists and media professionals.
 To address this concern, a second town hall was scheduled for April 14th, which concluded with a mental health workshop.
 This section of the meeting was led by media development consultant Michelle Betz, Dr. Paul Beighley, Medical Director on the Island of Hawaii for the Adult Mental Health Division, and Executive Director of the Ethical Journalism Network, Hannah Storm.
 During the workshop, the group discussed tips for alleviating stress while transitioning to remote work, advice on dealing with the trauma caused by the pandemic, and recommendations for management to help their employees look after their mental health.
 A full report from the event will be available on the GFMD website in the coming days.

-A third town hall is being organised for April 28th.
-Once again, the main focus of the meeting has been selected in response to the concerns voiced by GFMD members.
-With the pandemic bringing face-to-face training programmes to a temporary halt, media development organisations have been forced to bring their training courses online.
-This brings about new issues as many media trainers do not have prior experience of providing lessons virtually.
-In recognition of this, the third town hall will feature a workshop led by media development trainers from around the world who have previous experience of providing online courses and can guide other trainers as they make the virtual transition.
-Members can now register for this town hall here.
+A third Town Hall was organised on 28 April.
+The main focus of the meeting was selected in response to the concerns voiced by GFMD members.
+With the pandemic bringing face-to-face training programmes to a temporary halt, media development organisations were forced to host their training courses online.
+This brought about new issues as many media trainers do not have prior experience of providing lessons virtually.
+In recognition of this, the third town hall featured a workshop titled Online Training Techniques and Capacity Building led by media development trainers from around the world who have previous experience of providing online courses and can guide other trainers as they make the virtual transition.
+Janine Warner (Co-founder & Executive Director, SembraMedia) talked about the specifics of online media development trainings, and provided examples, tips, and advice on how to adapt.
+Tsega Belachew (Technical Advisor, IREX) presented tips for digital training and digital tools, and walked the audience through IREX’s Online Collaboration Guide for Facilitators.
+Hoda Osman (Arab Reporters for Investigative Journalism – ARIJ) spoke about lessons learned from ARIJ’s first online workshop and presented the challenges their organization faced when forced to move the training into an online space.

 During the call, the group agreed to publish a joint statement aimed at governments, donors, media organisations, and tech companies in relation to the pandemic and its impact on media/journalism sustainability.
 We have created a Google doc with an initial draft and set of recommendations here.
 The statement comes in the form of an urgent appeal to all those in a position to support journalism organisations and independent media during the COVID-19 crisis, especially those who provide professional and essential public-interest reporting.